Get insider access

 • Limited 1080p resolution.

-The Dell AW2524H is good for media creation.
-It displays a wide range of colors, but you'll need to calibrate it for the most accurate image possible.
-It has wide viewing angles and impressive ergonomics if you need to share your screen with a coworker or client.
-Unfortunately, its small screen and 1080p resolution aren't ideal for productivity, as you won't see a lot of your work at once.
+The Dell AW2524H is okay for media creation.
+It displays a wide range of colors, but you'll need to calibrate it for the most accurate image possible because it lacks a dedicated sRGB mode.
+It also has limited picture quality.
+Its low 1080p resolution means images aren't detailed, and blacks look gray due to its low contrast.
+On the plus side, it has wide viewing angles and excellent ergonomics, ideal if you need to share your screen with a coworker or client.

 Pros